Republic of Haiti

 The Embassy of Haiti is located at 2311 Massachusetts Ave., NW, Washington, DC 20008 (tel.
 202-332-4090).

 The 1991 coup and the irresponsible economic and financial policies of the de facto regime resulted in a sharp economic decline from 1991-94.
 Following the coup, the United States adopted mandatory sanctions, and the OAS instituted voluntary sanctions aimed at restoring constitutional government.
 International sanctions culminated in the May 1994 UN embargo of all goods entering Haiti except humanitarian supplies, such as food and medicine.
-The assembly sector, heavily dependent on U.S. markets, employed nearly 80,000 workers in the mid-1980s.
+The assembly sector, heavily dependent on U.S. markets, employed over 100,000 workers in the mid-1980s.
 During the embargo, employment fell below 17,000.
 Private domestic and foreign investment has returned to Haiti slowly.
-Since the embargo's end, assembly sector employment has gradually recovered to about 30,000, but further growth has been stalled by investor concerns over safety and political instability.
+Since the embargo's end, assembly sector employment has gradually recovered to about 18,500.
+The Haitian Hemispheric Opportunity through Partnership Encouragement Act (HOPE), enacted by the U.S. Congress in December 2006, provides new trade preferences for textile/apparel products that could boost production in the sector.
+However, growth has been stalled by investor concerns over security, lack of access to credit, and legal and physical infrastructure constraints.

 Haiti's real GDP growth turned negative in FY 2001 after six years of growth.
-Following almost 4 years of recession ending in 2004, the economy grew by 1.5% in 2005.
-GDP growth reached 2.5% in 2006.
+Following almost 4 years of recession ending in 2004, the economy grew by 1.5% in 2005, 2.5% in 2006, and 3.2% in 2007.
 But significant improvement in living standards would require an estimated doubling of the growth rate.
 Since the departure of President Aristide, the financial situation has stabilized.
-Inflation has fallen from 42.7% at end-2003, to 15% by end-April 2006.
+Inflation fell from 42.7% at end-2003 to 8.1% for calendar year 2007.
 The interim government conducted a largely sound fiscal policy which has been followed by the Alexis government.
 But the traditional low revenue collection rate (roughly 9% of the GDP) constrains its ability to provide social services and invest in physical and human capital.
-External assistance (approximately $965 million from July 2004 through March 2006) as well as diaspora remittances (estimated at over $1 billion) remain critical to keeping the economy afloat.
+External assistance (approximately $965 million from July 2004 through March 2006) as well as diaspora remittances (estimated at approximately $1.65 billion) remain critical to keeping the economy afloat.
+In November 2006, Haiti was approved for an International Monetary Fund (IMF) Poverty Reduction and Growth Facility (PRGF) and reached decision point under the Heavily Indebted Poor Countries (HIPC) Initiative.

 Haiti is one of the original members of the United Nations and several of its specialized and related agencies, as well as a member of the Organization of American States (OAS).
 It maintains diplomatic relations with several dozen countries.